Causes that need your

 By taking part in the Mental Health Lottery you can help raise much-needed funds and have some fun along the way, with two chances to win up to £25,000 every week.

-With your support we can make a real difference to the lives of adults and children in the North East by providing better mental health services to support the people who need it most.
+With your support, we can make a real difference in the lives of adults and children we support.
+Thank You

 - Enter up to two lotteries a week with tickets for just £1

-- For every ticket purchased players will be allocated with six numbers for their Lottery of choice
+- For every ticket purchased players will be allocated six numbers for their Lottery of choice

 - Every player is in with a 1/63 chance of winning up to £25,000